Free Tour The Bible at the British Museum

 - Figure of gods worshipped at Caesarea Philippi where Jesus was acknowledged by his disciples as Christ (Matthew 16:13)

-What will we visit on this tour?
+What will we see on this tour?

 How much does this tour cost?

-Tour opinions
+Tour reviews

 Who is this tour for?

-What should you know?
+What should I know?

-Others tours from this guru
+Other tours by this guru

-Find similar guruwalks in London
+Find similar tours in London